JoramMillenaar/obsidian-related-notes/README.md

 - Consider renaming the plugin to something like **Deeplink**, **Meaning Map**, **SmartLink**, or **Relate Notes**.
 - Improve logging and remove the many console.log statements
 - Add headers to the list view, like 'note' and 'similarity'
+- Fix active note not always being known.
+Like on plugin load and when a file was just deleted.

 ### License